brainflow-dev/brainflow/_posts/2020-08-19-new-minor-version.md

 ### ML Module

-In this version we've added and API to calculate derivative metrics from raw EEG data.
+In this version we've added methods to calculate derivative metrics from raw data.
+As of right now, it supports only Concentration and Relaxation calculation from EEG data using Logistic Regression Classifier.
+In upcoming versions we will add more metrics to calculate, new classifiers for existing metrics and API to load user defined models in ONNX format.
+Also, we are collecting more data to improve accuracy and recall of our models.

 Example: